Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Are the conclusions supported by the results?

-* Are the conclusions consise and not over-embellished?
+* Are the conclusions concise and not over-embellished?

 # Discussion

 Above, we have provided guidance on a specific, itemised check-list for peer review of palaeontology research.
 This is an important step in standardising the peer review process, and improving the quality of published palaeontology research.
-Its effectiveness will be realised when it is uptaken by palaeontology journals, who can integrate these guidelines into their reviewer policies as part of ensuring that they are faciliating peer review to a sufficient quality standard.
+Its effectiveness will be realised when it is up-taken by palaeontology journals, who can integrate these guidelines into their reviewer policies as part of ensuring that they are facilitating peer review to a sufficient quality standard.
 These guidelines can also be used as an objective checklist for authors.
 If these items are all appropriately checked prior to submission, then substantial time, money, and effort can be saved during the review process.

 This checklist is not designed as a replacement for peer review, or for critical thinking and the application of wider forms of expertise.
 Nor do we make recommendations about how researchers should subjectively assess the 'impact' or 'quality' of a study.
 The primary design is to provide a baseline standard for research such that minimum standards of reporting quality are met, which is part of the palaeontology community's collective responsibility to assure.
 They are a compliment to traditional peer review, and when combined can improve the creativity, intellectual diversity, and operational functionality of the process.With this checklist in mind, it also becomes contingent on reviewers to make sure that they themselves have the scholarly expertise to check such things.
 This will include a relevant knowledge of any methods, as well as a mastery of the relevant scholarly literature.